 Once I would have scoffed at the practice.
 For a brief time in my university years, I became enamored of a narrow approach to worship that privileged all things left-brained.
 Christianity is a religion of the Word, I insisted.
 Images, incense, Christmas pageants, even instruments were suspect.
 After all, Nadab and Abihu offered "strange fire" and were soundly extinguished by God, which somehow meant that we should also be suspicious of churches that encourage worship including drama, painting, or, heaven forbid, dance.

 Christianity is a religion of the Word—the written Word, yes, but also the Word made Flesh, who dwelt among us, who turned water into wine, who made the blind see and the mute speak, who washed the stinky feet of fishermen and broke bread with unsavory characters.
 Christianity is a religion of that Word, too.
-The psalmist knew that words were not the only way ...1
+The psalmist knew that words were not the only way of knowing or even worshiping God.
+His songs suggest that dancing, animals, birds, trees, oil and wine all speak in their various ways of God's infinite wisdom, beauty, and love.
+The trees praise God with their seasonal dressing and undressing, the mountain ...1